 Additional permits, regulations, and maps are posted below and at the parking area kiosk.

 The fishing ponds are located northeast of Strong City.
 From Strong City, travel east on U.S. 50 for 1.5 miles, turning north on U-Road at the Kansas historic marker.
 Travel approximately one mile on gravel road.
 The parking lot is on the west side of the road.
 The ponds are accessible via a short hike from the parking area.

 Fishing on Fox Creek

-Fishing is available on Fox Creek from the Bottomland Trail (south end) to the low water crossing located approximately 2 miles north and is available by walk-in access only.
-Park your vehicle in the Bottomland Trail parking lot located 1/3 mile east of St. Anthony cemetery on the gravel County Road 227.
-The road is not marked, so watch carefully as you approach the cemetery.
-Fishing is catch-and-release and anglers must possess a valid Kansas fishing license.
+Fishing is available on Fox Creek from the Bottomland Trail (south end) to the low-water crossing located approximately 2 miles north.
+The creek has only walk-in access.
+Park your vehicle in the Bottomland Trail parking lot located 1/3-mile east of St. Anthony Cemetery on the County Road 227.
+The gravel road is not marked, so watch carefully as you approach the cemetery.
+Fishing is catch-and-release.
+Anglers must possess a valid Kansas fishing license.

 Kansas residents age 16 through 74 must possess a valid Kansas fishing license.
 All nonresidents 16 and older must have a valid nonresident license to fish in Kansas.
 Apply for a Kansas Fishing License.